Customer 360 — What, Why & How? [2024]

 What is a Customer 360?

-Some vendors, customers, publications and analysts consider a Customer 360 to be a hub with all their customer data within it.
+Some vendors, customers, publications and analysts consider a Customer 360 to be a hub containing all their customer data.
 Others view it as the primary domain of some data management tools like a master data management (MDM) system or data warehouse.
-Some people say it is one or the other of these things but enriched with external data – like social media profiles, employer information and more.
+Some people say it is one or the other of these things but enriched with external data — like social media profiles, employer information and more.

-It is often difficult to determine which data to include in a Customer 360 view because of the marketing hype that vendors use to sell products.
+It can be difficult to determine which data to include in a Customer 360 view because of the marketing hype that vendors use to sell products.
 As such, some claim it requires customer interactions.
 Others maintain it involves transactional data, while some say it simply requires static data — like customer demographic data or master data in one place.

 Others also claim that Customer 360s must import or integrate with external data sources, i.e., Dun & Bradstreet for financial services companies.
 There are also Customer 360 proponents selling the idea that it involves all the above – insinuating that solutions with just some of these capabilities are not sufficient.